mvolkmann/blog/src/meteor.md

 When data is added to a collection or existing data is modified, client code that uses it updates automatically.

-Typically collections are associated with a MongoDB collection, but it's also possible to use other databases such as PostgreSQL and RethinkDB.
+Collections are associated with a MongoDB collection.
+Meteor apps can access other databases (such as PostgreSQL) through calls to REST services, but real-time updates only occur through collections and those only use MongoDB.

 The following code demonstrates creating a MongoDB collection named "Todos",